Mela Habijan: Early life

 Mela Franco Habijan was born to Erico and Irene Habijan on July 11, 1987.
 Mela was raised as a boy and was perceived as the couple's first-born son in her childhood and early adulthood.
 Mela first came out as gay in 2002, receiving acceptance from her father who is an educator and a Catholic leader.
 She later came out as a trans woman in 2017.

 Pageantry and modelling

 Habijan at the Miss Trans Global photoshoot in December 2020.

 Mela Habijan was crowned the inaugural Miss Trans Global in a ceremony held on September 12, 2020 virtually due to the COVID-19 pandemic.
 She was later featured in the January 2021 issue of the London publication Trans Beauty Magazine as the winner of the pageant.

 In 2023, Habijan joined the Coco Rocha Model Camp and got mentored by Coco Rocha herself.

 Television

 Habijan is an actress.
-Prior to entering Miss Trans Global, she has appeared in television shows of GMA Network such as Magpakailanman and Asawa Ko, Karibal Ko and ABS-CBN's Manilennials.
+Prior to entering Miss Trans Global, she has appeared in television shows of GMA Network such as Magpakailanman and Asawa Ko, Karibal Ko as Analyn Barro's rival and ABS-CBN's Manilennials.

 She has been also a Guest Drag Enforcer in the reality show Drag Den.

 Habijan as "Mother Sparker" hosted the gay dating show Sparks Camp for three seasons from 2023 to 2025.